mahdijf7/hotel/README.md

 # hotel
-practice sass and flex box in hotel project
+build responsive site and practice sass and flexbox  in hotel project